iamprincesly/erroran/README.md

 Erroran.getwayTimout(); // 504 status code
 Erroran.unsupportedHTTPVersion(); // 505 status code
 ```
-You can pass your desire error message to any of the Erroran static methods as an argument, example below:
+You can pass your desire error message to any of the Erroran static methods as an argument, example below.

 ```javascript
 var { Erroran } = require('erroran');